nirmal-25/YouTube-Analytics-and-Sentiment-Analysis/README.md

-# YouTube Trending Video Analytics with Sentiment Analysis
+# YouTube Trending Video Analytics

 The repo consists of visualizations in D3.js (Observable) and Tableau for videos from YouTube's [API](https://developers.google.com/youtube/v3/docs/videos/list) for trending videos in the US.
 Refer to this [repository](https://github.com/mitchelljy/Trending-YouTube-Scraper) to scrape data using the public API.
+The visualizations are created using raw statistics from the dataset, along with derived attributes like sentiment scores to gain more insight.

 ## Motivation
 * Visualizations on trending YouTube video data that help narrow down key indicators that makes a video popular, and helps stay on YouTube's trending list.